 - Sweetapolita Sprinkles come in lots of different color combinations and shapes.
-They have Jingles of Joy sprinkles, which are perfect for Christmas, plus lots of rainbows, and other holiday-themed sprinkles.
+They have Jingles of Joy sprinkles, perfect for Christmas, and lots of rainbows and other holiday-themed sprinkles.
 Note these contain soy.

 - Unpretentious Baker makes a few varieties of gluten free sprinkles for baking.
 They have packets of single-color sprinkles, rainbow-color combinations of sprinkles, and holiday sprinkles.
 Note this brand of sprinkles does contain soy.

-- Supernatural Brand is perfect for anyone with intolerances to food coloring.
-They use all-natural non-toxic food colorings in their line of candy sprinkles.
+- Supernatural Brand is perfect for anyone with an intolerance to food coloring.
+They use all-natural, non-toxic food colorings in their line of candy sprinkles.
 There are no preservatives or unnatural ingredients.
 Everything is food-based color.
 Their colors are not as vivid as brands that use chemical food dyes.

 - A Great Surprise brand is another natural sprinkle that doesn’t contain any preservatives or dyes.
 They are gluten free and vegan.

 - Chef's Select, although they only carry rainbow sprinkles, has a certified gluten free sprinkle.

 - ColorKitchen makes sprinkles that are also plant-based, vegan, and soy-free.